 Diehl pointed to the specialized genetics that growers have developed over years of plant breeding.
 The technique his company is working on would preserve the essence of those genetics, he said.

 As the cannabis sector evolves and professionalizes, it can look to Big Pharma for solutions.

-The extraction tools that have been long-established in the pharmaceutical industry are well-suited for cannabis, said Mary Babitz, founder of Cascade Sciences, an extraction equipment manufacturer based in Hillsboro, Oregon.
+The extraction tools that have been long-established in the pharmaceutical industry are well-suited for cannabis, said Mary Babitz, founder of Cascade Sciences, a post-extraction equipment manufacturer and distributor based in Hillsboro, Oregon.